Use the UserManager

 your own password garbler and use it.

-To get hold of it, you may use the static Field or the static method User.getGlobalPassWDGarbler
+To get hold of it, you may use the static Field or the static method User.getGlobalPassWDGarbler, which returns

 As you can see, there are many ways to garble a password and a method to set a user's password, too: